-1. The artificial fiber industry is affected by the COVID-19 epidemic and geopolitical instability, the price of exchange rate and raw materials (MEG, PTA) fluctuates greatly, which makes the price of chemical fiber and textured yarn products using petrochemical products as raw materials fluctuate, because the sharp price change is not a good thing for production.
+1. In the post-epidemic era of the man-made fiber industry, due to inflation and rising interest rates, which have impacted the prosperity of the textile industry and consumer strength, and the destocking speed of some brands is not as fast as expected, the supply chain has shifted from long-term orders to short-term and urgent orders.
+Geopolitical armed conflicts and destabilizing factors, the price of exchange rate and materials (MEG, PTA) fluctuates greatly, which makes the price of chemical fiber and textured yarn products using petrochemical products as raw materials fluctuate, because the sharp price change is not a good thing for production.
 On the other hand, the adjustment of the brand purchasing base and the change of the production base of the supply chain make it more difficult for Taiwan's man-made fibers industry.
 When the production base leaves Taiwan, the domestic demand drops, which urges our company to develop differentiated goods more actively, and appeal for the advantages of stable quality and rapid response, so as to grasp the market opportunities.